 Weed Festivals & Events

-420 friendly events and festivals are generally a good time, but believe it or not, they also help break stigmas and pave the way for legalization around the world.
+420 events and festivals are generally a good time, but believe it or not, they also help break stigmas and pave the way for legalization around the world.

 Festival organizers pull off throwing events in states and countries where cannabis is still illegal via the Temporary Autonomous Zone principle—creating temporary spaces that elude formal structures of control.

 Today, cannabis festivals attract hundreds of thousands of attendees around the world with live music, classes, demos, and more.